All Products

 image

-1. Write a custom local template.
+1. Write a custom template locally.

 ### Basic cluster settings

-ClusterCategory: "Standard" # Required.
-The cluster edition.
+ClusterCategory: "Standard" # The cluster edition.
+Required.
 Valid values: ['Standard', 'Serverless', 'SuperComputing'].

-MaxCount: 1000 # Optional.
-The maximum number of compute nodes that the cluster can contain.
+MaxCount: 1000 # The maximum number of nodes in the cluster.
+Optional.
 Default value: 1000.

-MaxCoreCount: 100000 # Optional.
-The maximum combined number of vCPUs that can be used by all the compute nodes in the cluster.
+MaxCoreCount: 100000 # The maximum number of vCPUs in the cluster.
+Optional.
 Default value: 10000.

 - Key: String